Miniature Concrete House Building Manual

 Keep stacking bricks, remembering to stagger them.

-10. Build Walls - Layer 5
+11. Build Walls - Layer 5

 Place a half-brick on the right side near the gap.
 Take the door and place it in the opening to see if it fits.

-11. Build Walls - Layers 6-9
+12. Build Walls - Layer 6

 Leave gaps for windows.
 In total, you have five windows.
 One larger window will be above the stairs, another on the left and another on the right side of the house.
 A smaller window will be on the right side of the door.
 The door and the smaller window are one and a half bricks wide, while the large windows are two bricks wide.

-Their locations are marked in red in the picture and cannot be filled in until you have finished laying nine layers.
+Their locations are marked in grey in the picture and cannot be filled in until you have finished laying nine layers.
 Don't forget to check after laying each layer whether the windows fit by adding them and then removing them again.

 Also, be sure to use half-bricks from this layer to the ninth so that the bricks will always be staggered.
 On the right side of the wall from the door, use one full brick, then two half-bricks in the next layer, then another full brick, and so on.
 In each layer, half-bricks will need to be used for each window.

-12. Build Walls - Layer 10
+16. Build Walls - Layer 10

 After laying the last ninth layer, place the windows and doors in their designated places, then take the longer bricks (transoms) from a separate bag.
 There are three longer ones and two shorter ones in total.